The 4 Phases of an Effective Project Management Life Cycle

 The picture below depicts the key phases of the project life cycle as described in this article.

 This phase is the first because it is the most important.
 It is here that the project manager sits down with the client for an in-depth discussion on where they want to go, why, and what they are willing to do to get there.

 And let me be blunt: this can be the hardest part of the process.
-Clients rarely know their exact requirements, and it’s up to the project manager to dig it up and polish it for presentation to the team.
+This is where the ability to negotiate comes to the fore.
+Clients rarely know their exact requirements, and its up to the project manager to dig it up and polish it for presentation to the team.
 This document, called the Scope of Work, should be reviewed thoroughly by both parties and signed.

 Staying organized helps both the team and the client figure out where they are, what needs to be done, and where the project is going to go.
 Most importantly, it keeps people focused and reassures the client that you and your team are professionals.